All Student Organizations are classified, or grouped, based several criteria:

 Student Working Groups: Student organizations that are formed by an office or department to fill a specific need or function on behalf of that department or office, such as executing programs and activities or serving in an advisory board capacity.
 Their recognition comes directly from an office or department and they are not affiliated with the SGA.
 Examples of Student Working Groups would be Students Taking Active Roles (STAR), Student Health Advisory Council (SHAC) or Catholic Identity Team.

-Interest Groups: An informal group of current students who have joined together for a common purpose, often social or recreational, who register as a group with the Office of Student Involvement in order to reserve space on campus, advertise their activities following university policies and procedures, but do not receive any other resources granted to a student organization.
-Examples of an Interest Group would be Brockman Nerf Group or Table Top Gaming Group.
+Limited Affiliation Group: (formerly Interest Groups) An informal group of current students who have joined together for a common purpose, often social or recreational, who register as a group with the Office of Student Involvement in order to reserve space on campus, advertise their activities following university policies and procedures, but do not receive any other resources granted to a student organization.
+Examples of a Limited Affiliation Group would be Brockman Nerf Group or Table Top Gaming Group.

 Defining Club Categories